Disruptive Expertise Editing Guide

 Verify Everything Works

-After uploading both files and updating code snippets with your filenames (and committing your changes):
+After uploading an image and updating your code snippets with the filenames of your image files (and committing your changes):

 - Wait 1-2 minutes for GitHub Pages to rebuild your site

-- Visit your food story page on your website (you bookmarked it, right?)
+- Visit your page on your website (you bookmarked it, right?)

 - Check that: